lukluca/RadioButton/README.md

 ## 🔷 Last version

-Last version is  `1.0.1`.
-This version fixes a build error on the package :sob:.
-Please use this version as minimum version.
+Last version is  `1.0.2`.
+This version fixes a build error on the package :sob: for tvOS.
+Please use this version as minimum version if your project supports tvOS.

 ## 🔷 Roadmap / TODOs